 What is the 'rural'?
-An extinguishing mode of production, or the constantly reemerging effector of a morphed everyday?
+An extinguishing mode of production, or the constantly remerging effector of a morphed everyday?
 Some regard cities like Dhaka or Kolkata with all which is around them as effects and witnesses of 'planetary urbanisation'.
 The ambiguous attire of the modes of production and life forms that shape them, however, prompt one to doubt: is the production of space (still) determined only by what Henri Lefebvre called the 'urban'?
-Others have insisted that the path taken by the urban phenomenon especially in non-Euro American contexts is different from that delineated by Lefebvre on the basis of the opposition of rural and urban production.
-I on my part am interested in what appears to mark a rupture, a diversion or a subversion in the historical process of urbanisation: the classic city-village relationship being supplanted not by the 'urban', but by the motional.
+Others have insisted that the path taken by the urban phenomenon especially in non-EuroAmerican contexts is different from that delineated by Lefebvre on the basis of the opposition of rural and urban production.
+In on my part am interested in what appears to mark a rupture, a diversion or a subversion in the historical process of urbanisation: the classic city-village relationship being supplanted not by the 'urban', but by the motional.
 This distinction becomes necessary in face of settings in which rural and urban modes of production appear, more than interdependent, overlapping in 'urban' and 'rural' areas; and of a deeper transformation of the norms of production of space which extant descriptions-from 'rurbanisation' through 'peri-urbanisation' to 'desakota'-don't in my view reflect.

-Yet I'll stick by the observations of those days, for now.
-For example, by the fact that entire families vacated Karail Basti in the harvest periods and seasonal workers moved in and out all through the year, which helped me realise that village and city were the complementary sites of well-tuned livelihood cycles, rather than opposites.
-Or by the importance of the 'rural' as producer of habitats and stories: it was sensible in the architecture of the settlement's older clusters, built around a courtyard like in the countryside,8 as much as in the gifts and seasonal dainties brought by relatives from desh, the village-desh, indeed, was a constant reference in the debates of my neighbours and in the stories of Furkhan-bhai, my 'landlord', where it attained an intriguing allure of natural splendour and social anomy.9
+Back then, the fact that entire families vacated Karail Basti in the harvest periods and seasonal workers moved in and out all through the year, helped me realise that village and city were the complementary sites of well-tuned livelihood cycles, rather than opposites.
+The 'rural', on its part, stood out as producer of habitats and stories: it was sensible in the architecture of the settlement's older clusters, built around a court-yard like in the countryside, as much as in the gifts and seasonal dainties brought by relatives from desh, the village.
+Desh, indeed, was a constant reference in the debates of my neighbours and in the stories of Furkhan-bhai, my 'landlord', where it attained an intriguing allure of natural splendour and social anomy.

 That the reverse, that is, the 'urban' manifesting itself in the countryside, was the case too, occurred to me looking at the men unloading iron rods on shores never touched by electricity (villages were not even in sight) during the one night and dawn it took us to travel on a battered ferry boat from Dhaka to Bhola, Furkhan's native island 250km down the Meghna.
-He stayed back for some urgent family matters and

-I returned via train, crossing pristine landscapes but also strangely expanding settlements I couldn't make sense of: they weren't for sure the product of urban sprawl-the train didn't pass big, not even medium cities; perhaps new industrial hubs, Export Processing Zones like that of Savar on the fringes of Dhaka, which as I continuously heard had propelled a chaotic urban growth?
+He stayed back for some urgent family matters and I returned via train, crossing pristine landscapes but also strangely expanding settlements I couldn't make sense of: they weren't for sure the product of urban sprawl-the train didn't pass big, not even medium cities; perhaps new industrial hubs, Export

+Processing Zones like that of Savar on the fringes of Dhaka, which as I continuously heard had propelled a chaotic urban growth?
 The passengers getting in and off didn't give the impression of being industrial workers though, and I would have expected at least some groups of women like those I usually saw coming home from the garment factories to be among them.
 Sensing that whatever was going on, someone ought to examine it closely, I noted down: people moving along the patterns of rural-urban exploitation, and not intangible forces such as development or capital, are changing the known shapes and concepts of settlement.
 This book is the outcome of my subsequent efforts to understand how they are doing it.